Kluvens/Computer-Science/Networking/application-layer.md

 - body: the message, ASCII characters only

 ## Domain Name Server
+The DNS is:
+1. a distributed database implemented in a herarchy of name servers
+2. an application-layer protocol that allows hosts and name servers to communicate in order to provide the translation service.

 DNS services:
 - hostname to IP address translation
 - host aliasing